Straight to your inbox

 And it’s the law in Europe now, too.
 The General Data Protection Regulation (GDPR) law went into effect May 25, 2018, and it prohibits marketers from emailing non-transactional or technical emails without verifiable consent (this consent must be recorded and verifiable).

 While GDPR is complicated, the premise is not: only email people who want to hear from you and agreed to receive your emails.
 Here is our full explanation of GDPR compliance.
-(And if you are a Campaign Monitor customer, you can always reach out to us, and we will walk you through GDPR compliance, too.)
+(And if you are a Campaign Monitor customer, you can always reach out to us, and we’ll walk you through GDPR compliance, too.)
 The Gloss not only tells subscribers the content they’ll be receiving but also when it will arrive:

 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe